ytabuchi/Android/README.md

 Xamarin.Android sample projects

+IParcelableSample: it shows how to pass List<T> data between activities.

-L_Sample: This project just shows how use /Resouces/values-v21/Styles.xml
+L_Sample: it shows how use /Resouces/values-v21/Styles.xml

-Wear_Sample: This project is a xamarin clone from Nikkei Software's article
+AppCompatSample: it shows how to use ActionBar with Android.Support.V4

+MaterialDesignSample: it includes Xamarin.UITest for Android.